TheGreatWave21/WRO_FutureEngineers_GameNotOver/README.md

 # WRO_FutureEngineers_GameNotOver
-This is a the code for the WRO Future Engineers Challenge.
+This is a the protocoll for the WRO Future Engineers Challenge.
 Provided by GameNotOver.
-Code can be found in the main branch of this repository